 Network with artists, nonprofits, leaders, academics and community members statewide.

-Attend activities at two conferences in April and May 2018 oriented toward the creative industries, creative placemaking, and the economic and cultural vitality of Colorado towns.
+Attend activities at conferences oriented toward the creative industries, creative placemaking, and the economic and cultural vitality of Colorado towns.

-The cohort will meet to develop partnership plans over summer 2018.
-Cohort members will have academic year 2018–19 to actualize the plan and to present an aspect of their work in a public format that will be determined (e.g. a blog, talk, etc).
+The cohort will meet to develop partnership plans and engage in professional development activities over summer 2019.
+Cohort members will have academic year 2019–20 to actualize the plan and to present aspects of their work to the public.
 An important goal of the program is to emphasize relationship development and a collaborative process for working with Colorado communities as well as campus colleagues.
 Our office has many potential partners across campus and Colorado with whom students in the cohort could develop partnerships (see example projects and partners below).

 The following required meetings are with the cohort and the Office for Outreach and Engagement Program Manager Lisa Schwartz.
 Campus and community partners relevant to the program will also attend meetings.
 The program is designed with an understanding of the needs and schedules of graduate students.